dgeni2/Chamber-Music-MVP/docs/EXPORT_GUIDE.md

 ## 🎉 You're All Set!

-Your Harmony Generator app is ready to deploy.
+Your HarmonyForge app is ready to deploy.
 Just remember to:
 1. ✅ Replace Figma assets with real images
 2. ✅ Install dependencies
 3. ✅ Test thoroughly